FrostleafW/Transmitter/README.md

 # Transmitter
-## End-to-end encryption communication application
+## End-to-end encrypted communication application

 Based on RSA and AES encryption via WinAPI

-Mainly built on C++

 For personal use